dxninnn/Bookstore/memory-bank/progress.md

 **Current Status:**
 - Project initialization started.
 Memory bank initialized.
 - Profile management page created with temporary data.
+- Implemented separate login and signup pages.
+- Removed Google Sign-in functionality.
+- Implemented the functionality to allow adding products to the cart without logging in, but require login before proceeding to checkout.
+- Implemented the logic to insert orders into the `orders` and `order_items` tables in Supabase.
+- Updated the `OrderItem` component in `src/components/Profile.tsx` to fetch and display the book name from the `books` table.
+- Reduced the bottom margin of the `h1` element in `src/components/Profile.tsx` to fix a display issue.

 **Known Issues:**
 - None at this time.